 While having regular activity on your cards is important, carrying too much debt can make you appear financially strained, so be sure to pay balances quickly.

-Don’t Close an Account After You Paid It Off
+Don’t Immediately Close an Account After You Paid It Off*

 Now keep that in mind that’s the minimum.
 Ideally, you should be paying your balances off each month.

-Listen you can cut up your credit cards if you want, but if you’re focused on a higher credit score for your mortgage, then keep the account open.
+If you’ve paid off your debt and you’re focused on a higher credit score for your mortgage, then keep the account open.
+At least until after the mortgage.

 Knock Out your Debt